freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 - Try entering `touch castle.sh` in the terminal
 - Enter `cd ~/project` to get to the project folder if you aren't there

+## 25. List contents

+### 25.1

+Use the list (`ls`) command to make sure your file is there.

+#### HINTS

+- Type `ls` into the terminal and press enter
+- Make sure you are in the `project` folder when you enter the command
+- Enter `cd ~/project` to get to the project folder if you aren't there

 ## 30. Nano `castle.sh`

 ### 30.1

+There it is.
 Nano is a program for editing files that runs in the terminal.
 You can open a file with `nano filename`.
 Open the `castle.sh` file you created with Nano.

 #### HINTS